Kochangadi Synagogue: History

 After it was destroyed, the Jewish community did not rebuild the synagogue.
 Instead, they moved to the nearby Kochi and carried with them the inscription stone mentioning its year of construction and planted it a wall of the Kadavumbhagam Mattancherry Synagogue at Synagogue Lane, Jew Town.
-It was re-discovered in 1818 A.D when plaster well from the wall, exposing this inscription tablet.
-Later on, it was inserted into the east wall of the nearby Paradesi Synagogue where it remains till today.
+It was re-discovered in 1818 when plaster fell from the wall, exposing the inscription tablet.
+Later on, the tablet was inserted into the east wall of the nearby Paradesi Synagogue where it remains.
 The Hebrew inscription states that the structure was built in 5105 (as per the Hebrew calendar) as "an abode for the spirit of God".
-The tablet is the oldest known jewish relic from any synagogue in India.
+The tablet is the oldest known Jewish relic from any synagogue in India.